-The landscapes of Ithaca were formed by glaciers over 500 years ago, naturally the drive across it is absolutely breathtaking.
-The roads curve through parks, past multiple waterfalls and waterfront parks worthy a stroll and a picnic.
-If you spend any time in Ithaca you will notice it’s friendly and vibrant community.
+The landscapes of Ithaca were formed by glaciers over 500 years ago, naturally, the drive across it is absolutely breathtaking.
+The roads curve through parks, past multiple waterfalls and waterfront parks worthy of a stroll and a picnic.
+If you spend any time in Ithaca you will notice its friendly and vibrant community.

 Just on the outskirts of the city is Six Mile Creek Vineyards.
-This winery makes limited quantities of wine and spirits from the hard liquor basics, such as gin and vodka, to Limoncella, Grappa and Amore.
-The tasting room is a Dutch Colonial Barn with a balcony patio that overlooks a ravine vineyard, seeing the sun set from this barn is one of my favorite experiences from the weekend.
+This winery makes limited quantities of wine and spirits from the hard liquor basics, such as gin and vodka, to Limoncello, Grappa, and Amore.
+The tasting room is a Dutch Colonial Barn with a balcony patio that overlooks a ravine vineyard, seeing the sunset from this barn is one of my favorite experiences from the weekend.

 This story is a part of a weekend-long 4-part story: A weekend in the Finger Lakes.